- UCAS Code

 What you'll do

-Year 1 (all students)
+Year One (all students)

 In your 1st year you'll develop an understanding of the principles of fashion marketing, as you examine visual merchandising, brand communications and the role of visual design in a globalised fashion context.
 You'll also have the opportunity to apply your knowledge in our fashion marketing studio using industry-standard equipment for creative direction and concept development.

-Year 2 (all students)
+Year Two (all students)

 During the 2nd year you'll explore the industry in greater detail, acclimatising to the many elements that make up this dynamic profession – with an emphasis towards trend prediction and brand development.
 The year is designed to develop your understanding of strategic marketing and international business practice.
 You'll also work on a range of assignments set by academic staff in collaboration with our industry partners.

-Year 3 (3 year degree students only)
+Year Three (three year degree students only)

 The 3rd year allows you to develop skills and insight matched to your particular specialism.
 You’ll be encouraged to find placements with the help of your course team and career advisors.
 The year culminates towards an extended research project, strategic marketing plan and a final major project.
 This final body of work is designed to demonstrate the range of skills and achievements developed during your time at Falmouth.
 Example projects include international retail expansion concepts, fashion brand repositioning, and magazine and digital innovation.
 It enables graduates to present strategic and creative marketing skills in a professional portfolio of work.